World Cancer Day

 - Make a personal commitment to lead a healthier lifestyle (ie give up smoking on the day).

-- If you’ve experienced cancer in some way, share your story to create awareness and inspire others who might be suffering similarly.
+- If you’ve survived cancer, share your story to create awareness and inspire others who might be suffering similarly.

-- Join the “Talking Hands” activity, which provides ideas and resources for spreading the WCD message via a variety of mediums.
+- Join the “Talking Hands” activity, which provides ideas for spreading the WCD message via a variety of mediums.

 - Change your Facebook, Twitter and LinkedIn profile pictures on the day to those provided by WCD.

-- Sign up for the WCD Thunderclap campaign, a tool that disseminates mass email messages via Facebook, Twitter and Tumblr.
+- Join the WCD Thunderclap campaign, a tool that disseminates mass email messages via Facebook, Twitter and Tumblr.

 - Align your plans with an existing WCD event to create a larger impact and contribute to the overall success of the day.